Logga/Logga/README.md

 #Logga

-Save erros logs in Web Applications.
+Save logs from ASP.NET Web Applications in one single place.

+See Wiki and Samples to get started.

 ##License

 Copyright © 2016 Renilson Andrade Meneguci <renilsonmeneguci@gmail.com>

 This work is free.
 You can redistribute it and/or modify it under the